 There’s also the gift of Apple App Store.
 With WiFi connected, I was able to download and try out a few apps and a list of games.
 So much to explore.

-The Ugly Side
+The Ugly Side of iPod 5th Gen

 1.)
 The iOS problem: You can’t share files through Bluetooth, there’s no system-wide file manager to arrange your files.
 The availability of Xender partly reduced the file sharing problem, but sadly, any file you collect through Xender can only be accessed within the app.
 Each app houses it’s data seprately and there’s no way of collating them in one place.
 Sad really.

 2.)
 Enforced iTunes: This device is useless if you don’t have a PC around with iTunes installed.
 You’re forced to look for the nearest PC with iTunes before you can add content (music or videos) to it.